Seefaaa/aseprite-dmi/README.md

 ## Usage

 After downloading or building the project, you can add the extension to Aseprite.
-If opening the `.aseprite-extension` file does not work, try dragging and dropping it into Aseprite or use the `Add Extension` button in Aseprite.
+If opening the `.aseprite-extension` file does not work, try dragging and dropping it into Aseprite or use the `Add Extension` button in `Preferences > Extensions`.

 ## Building the Project